Who We Are

 Please answer the following questions on separate pages, typed, double-spaced.
 Send your answers, along with a résumé and other required application materials, to the Graduate School Admissions Office.

-*NOTE: These narrative summaries substitute for the “goals statement”.
-You do not need to complete the “Goals Statement” section to apply to the Clinical Psychology Program.
+NOTE: These narrative summaries substitute for the “Goals statement”.
+You do not need to complete a “Goals Statement” to apply to the Clinical Psychology Program.

 On a separate sheet, attach a chronological summary of your educational and work experiences.
 Please include brief explanations of any gaps.